 The organizers, NRPA and UI, intend to take the lessons learned and the questions posed in the day-long roundtable sessions to craft a research and action agenda for moving forward.
 This working discussion will serve as the basis to craft new knowledge and resources for parks and recreation professionals and advocates.

 Following are 15 key take-away points from the day.
 There were many more.
 And not all of these key points are outright prescriptions—some are deeply considered questions posed by urban park directors.
 Look for a full-report on these and other points of discussion in the near future from NRPA and its monthly magazine, Parks & Recreation.
-Also, on or about Oct 12, check the NRPA website for the audio recordings of Sessions 2, “Making Market Based Approaches for Parks and Recreation Work,” with a panel from the private sector, and Session 3, “Tackling Fiscal Challenges: Case Studies of Cities and Counties,” with a panel of park and recreation directors from large urban park systems.
+Also, in October, check the NRPA website for the audio recordings of Sessions 2, “Making Market Based Approaches for Parks and Recreation Work,” with a panel from the private sector, and Session 3, “Tackling Fiscal Challenges: Case Studies of Cities and Counties,” with a panel of park and recreation directors from large urban park systems.

 Fifteen key take-aways from the Roundtable: